 Quality by Design (QbD)

-Quality by Design (QbD) is a proactive approach to quality management, emphasizing process understanding and control.
+Quality by Design (QbD) is a proactive and systematic approach to quality management, emphasizing a thorough understanding of processes and precise control over them.
 It focuses on:

-- Design Space: The range of CPPs within which CQAs remain acceptable.
+Design Space: The multidimensional range of CPPs within which CQAs are reliably maintained, ensuring consistent and predictable product quality.

-QbD ensures that quality is built into the product, reducing the need for end-of-line inspections.
-Python-based simulations can explore the design space efficiently, ensuring robust quality management.
+QbD ensures that quality is inherently built into the product from the beginning, reducing reliance on end-of-line inspections and minimizing variability.
+Python-based simulations can efficiently explore the design space, enabling data-driven decision-making and supporting robust quality management strategies.

 Reliability Analysis

-Reliability analysis evaluates the likelihood of a system or component performing its function over time.
+Reliability analysis evaluates the likelihood of a system or component performing its intended function over a specified period under stated conditions.
 Common techniques include:

-Python’s Reliability library simplifies reliability analysis, offering tools for parameter estimation, plotting reliability curves, and calculating MTBF.
-Python’s SciPy library supports statistical distributions and reliability functions, enabling engineers to model failure data and predict system reliability.
+Python’s Reliability library simplifies reliability analysis by providing intuitive tools for parameter estimation, plotting reliability curves, and calculating MTBF.
+Python’s SciPy library further supports statistical distributions and reliability functions, enabling engineers to effectively model failure data, evaluate risk, and predict system performance over time.

 from scipy.stats import expon